muldjord/leddy/docs/THEMES.md

 * `wavelength`: The titles can be animated in a scrolling sinewave.
 This defines the length of the sinewave in pixels.
 * `fps`: The RSS scroll framerate.
 Default is 30.

-#### &lt;gameoflife&gt;
-The `<gameoflife .../>` subnode implements Conway's game of life.
-It will start with a random seed.

-The following attributes are supported:
-* `duration="10000"`: Sets the duration of the scene in ms.
-* `background="myback"`: Sets a background image for the scene.
-Use the basename of any PNG from the `backgrounds` folder (eg. `myback.png` should be entered with `myback`).
-* `bgcolor="#123456"`: If no background is set it will use this background color instead.
-Also supports special `random` which picks a random dark color.
-* `fgcolor="#123456"`: Sets the color of the Life pixels.
-Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
-* `fps`: The Game Of Life framerate.

 #### &lt;runcommand&gt;
 The `<runcommand .../>` subnode allows you to run a command and show the results on the LED matrix.
 The command can also be a script.